 |07B - Secondary purchase: government securities||SEK81,000,000,000||USD8,235,599,140||

 16 March 2020, SEK300 billion Riksbank increase of purchases of securities in 2020 (including government and municipal bonds, covered bonds and securities issued by non-financial corporations).
 1 July 2020, The framework for the asset purchases is being extended from SEK300 billion to SEK500 billion up to the end of June 2021.
 27 April 2020, Riksbank will, between 1 May and 30 September 2020, purchase nominal Swedish government bonds for a nominal amount totalling SEK18 billion in addition to the previously decided purchases of government bonds during the period July 2019–December 2020.
 Until 30 September 2020, the Riksbank is offering to purchase government bonds for SEK25.5 billion, in addition to the previously decided purchases of government bonds.
 1 July 2020, The Riksbank is offering to purchase government bonds for SEK45.5 billion, in addition to the previously decided purchases of government bonds until 31 December 2020.
 26 November 2020, To improve the conditions for a recovery, the Executive Board has decided to expand the envelope for the asset purchases by SEK200 billion, to a total nominal amount of up to SEK700 billion, and to extend the asset purchase programme to 31 December 2021.
 Until 31 March 2021, the Riksbank is offering to purchase government bonds for SEK59 billion, in addition to the previously decided purchases of government bonds.
 Until 30 June 2021, the Riksbank will purchase government bonds for SEK 81 billion, in addition to the previously decided purchases of government bonds.
-Peak total purchases of government bonds within the program of asset purchases was SEK57 billion (12 March 2021) [update].
+Peak total purchases of government bonds within the program of asset purchases was SEK66.2 billion (21 May 2021).

 |08 - International Assistance Received||SEK594,529,552,353||USD60,448,235,432|

 |08A - Swaps info_outline||SEK590,121,000,000||USD60,000,000,000||

 Establishment of a swap facility of USD60 billion between the Riksbank and the US Federal Reserve (mutual currency arrangement).
 5 August 2020, The swap agreement is extended by 6 months, until 31 March 2021.
 29 January 2021, The swap agreement further extended for six months up to 30 September 2021.

 |08B - International loans/grants||SEK4,408,552,353||USD448,235,432|